Federated Learning Using Variance Reduced Stochastic Gradient for Probabilistically Activated Agents: Numerical Simulations

 \section{Numerical Simulations}

 In this section, we analyze and demonstrate the performance of the Algorithm~\ref{alg:the_alg} by solving a regression problem (quadratic loss function).
 In this study, we compare the performance of our algorithm to that of the FedAvg in~\cite{JP-SW-MJ-KSC:22}.
-We generate $500$ data pieces of form $(y,v)\in\real\times\real^{1\times 10}$ and then apply a zero mean normally distributed noise to data, i.e., \mbox{Noise $\approx \mathcal{N}(0;1)$}.
-Then, to observe the effect of stochastic optimization, we distribute the data among $10$ agents.
+We used a real medical insurance data set of $900$ persons in the form of $(y,v)\in\real\times\real^{1\times 5}$.
+Then, to observe the effect of stochastic optimization, we distribute the data among $18$ agents.
 Thus, each agent owns $50$ quadratic costs.
 In other words, we seek to solve the following convex optimization problem:

-where in our problem, $N$, and $L_n$ are 10 and 50, respectively.
-Here, $\hat{y}_{n,i} \in \real$, and $\theta$ is the learning parameter (weight) which is a column vector with 10 elements.
+where in our problem, $N$, and $L_n$ are 18 and 50, respectively.
+Here, $\hat{y}_{n,i} \in \real$, and $\theta$ is the learning parameter (weight) which is a column vector with 5 elements.
 We conduct $20$ Monte Carlo simulation in all of which we initialize our algorithm at $\theta^0= [0.5,...,0.5]^\top$, and we use the fixed step-size $\delta = \frac{1}{\sqrt{100}}$ in all rounds.
 We also simulate the FedAvg algorithm of~\cite{JP-SW-MJ-KSC:22} with the same initialization but using the decaying stepsize of $\frac{1}{\sqrt{K}}$ as mentioned in~\cite{JP-SW-MJ-KSC:22}.
 For our algorithm we consider two cases: (1) $(S=5,M=2)$ and (2) $(S=10,M=5)$.

 The simulation results for the first case are shown in Fig.~\ref{fig::cost_1}--Fig.\ref{fig::CEP_1}, while the results for the second case are shown in Fig.~\ref{fig::cost_2}--Fig.\ref{fig::CEP_2}.
-Figures \ref{fig::cost_1} and \ref{fig::cost_2} show that in both cases our algorithm has a faster convergence to the optimal cost (the value is $50.07$).
+Figures \ref{fig::cost_1} and \ref{fig::cost_2} show that in both cases our algorithm has a faster convergence to the optimal cost (the value is $0.01$).

 Figures \ref{fig::variance_1} and \ref{fig::variance_2} show the variance caused by the two algorithms.
 The variance of our algorithm is significantly lower than that of the algorithm of~\cite{JP-SW-MJ-KSC:22}.
-In order to show the variance of our algorithm, we limit the vertical axis between $0$ and $0.3$.
-Also, the variance of our algorithm decreases as the number of iterations increases as opposed to the algorithm of~\cite{JP-SW-MJ-KSC:22}, which suffers from a high variance which is more than $0.3$ so the mean of the Monte Carlo runs cannot be seen in the plot.
+In order to show the variance of our algorithm, we put a logarithmic axis on y axis.
+Also, the variance of our algorithm decreases as the number of iterations increases as opposed to the algorithm of~\cite{JP-SW-MJ-KSC:22}, which suffers from a high variance.